thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 We can see that the mean is very close to the MLE value, and the (Bayesian)
 $95\%$ CI is close to the frequentist one.
-However in this case the interpretation is straightforward, as we simply updated our initial guess for $p$ by means of Bayes' theorem.
+However in this case the interpretation is straightforward:

+**the Bayesian statistic simply updated his/her initial guess for $p$ by means of Bayes' theorem.**

 Another major advantage of the Bayesian approach is that we did not had to rely on the Central Limit Theorem, which only holds if the sample is large enough.